Slowest starts by playoff-bound teams

 Three division winners started 24-26

-The Dodgers’ first of seven straight National League West titles looked far from certain for a while.
+The Dodgers’ first of eight straight National League West titles looked far from certain for a while.
 In mid-June, the ‘13 club was foundering at 30-42 and 9 1/2 games behind the division-leading D-backs.
 Spurred by the arrival of rookie Yasiel Puig and fantastic starting pitching from the likes of Clayton Kershaw and Zack Greinke, the Dodgers soared to 62-28 finish and wound up winning the division by 11 games before advancing to the NLCS.

 The 2022 Braves, coming off a World Series title the previous year, managed to win 101 games despite going 23-27 through 50 games.
 Atlanta edged the Mets, who also won 101 games, via tiebreaker to clinch its fifth straight NL East title.